coldshrine/study-notes/books/kanban.md

   │             │ IN PROG │ DONE │ IN PROG │ DONE │            │
   ·             ·         ·      ·         ·      ·            ·
   ```

+### Coping with unordered activities

+Usually happens in highly innovative and experimental work.

+First, simply have a single column as a bucket for the activities and do not explicitly track on the board which of them is complete.
+Second, tickets have to move vertically up and down the column they are pulled into each of the specific activities.
+When the activity is complete, the checkbox can be filled to visually signal that the item is ready to be pulled to another activity in the same column.
+If all the checkboxes are filled, the item is ready to be pulled to the next column on the board or it can be moved to "done".

+    ┌──────────────────────────┐
+    │ DEV & TEST DEV           │
+    ├───────────────────┬──────┤
+    │ IN PROGRESS       │ DONE │
+    ├───────────────────┼──────┤
+    │ ┌───────────────┐ │      │
+    │ │ ☒ UI DESIGN   │ │      │
+    │ │ ☒ SECURITY    │ │      │
+    │ │ ☐ PERSISTENCE │ │      │
+    │ │ ☐ BIZ LOGIC   │ │      │
+    · └───────────────┘ ·      ·